Can the holidays cause a heart attack?

 Take care of your heart this holiday season

-• Manage holiday stress.
-Meditation, deep breathing, a warm bath and getting enough sleep are all great ways to help reduce your stress.
+• Pay attention to your mental health.
+Meditation, deep breathing, a warm bath and getting enough sleep are all great ways to help reduce your holiday stress.

 • Eat healthfully.
 Limit portions and fill your plate with more fruits and vegetables to help reduce fat and salt intake and prevent excess weight gain during the holidays.

-• Drink in moderation.
+• Moderate your alcohol consumption.
 Binge drinking can increase blood pressure and trigger atrial fibrillation, a common but dangerous heart arrhythmia.

 • Fit in exercise.
 Thirty minutes of exercise each day will help reduce stress and maintain weight.
 If you are pressed for time, break up exercise into 10-minute increments.

-• Don’t smoke or quit smoking.
+• Don’t smoke.
+Help is available if you want to quit.
 If you smoke, make a New Year’s resolution to join Norton Healthcare’s free smoking cessation class.

 • Don’t forget to take your medications during the busy holidays.